CellProfiling/pipex/README.md

 PIPEX's analysis step includes the possibility to perform multiple refinements of the unsupervised clustering results (leiden and/or kmeans).
 This can help you with the manual annotation and merging of the clusters automatically discovered.

 The idea behind the cluster refinement algorithm is to explore the ranked genes associated to each cluster and try to match them with rules stated by the user.
 The algorithm then assigns a confidence score per cluster and rule, depending how close its ranked genes are to the rule/s definition/s.
-Finally, the refinement picks per cluster the annotated cluster with higher confidence (ties are solved by row order).
+Finally, the refinement picks per cluster the annotated cluster with matching or above confidence (ties are solved by row order).

 To use the cluster refinement, you have to create a `cell_types.csv` file with rows containing the following information:
 - `ref_id`: used as a suffix for the manually annotated cluster name.
 The final cluster name will be `leiden_ref[ref_id]` or `kmeans_ref[ref_id]`.
 Each unique `ref_id` group is an independent parallel refinement — it produces its own output column and JSON report, it does not filter the results of a previous ref_id.
 A typical use is a first ref_id with strict rules (`high` level, higher `min_confidence`) for well-defined populations, and a second ref_id with looser rules to catch remaining ambiguous clusters.